Skip to content

 See Alexandros Bousdekis’ listing, Classification of the Methods for Prescriptive Analytics, for a comprehensive roster of prescriptive analytics techniques.
 Also, see AIMMS’ article, Prescriptive Analytics technology achieves recommended actions using optimization modeling.
 AIMMS is also an example of a company that offers a prescriptive analytics tool oriented on supply chains.

 Most modern companies are familiar with or use Business Intelligence (BI) dashboards.
 However, there is a lot more to business analytics than BI dashboards and even prescriptive analytics.
 Indeed, there is a full range of business analytics tools available for decision-makers.
-Specifically, the major types of analytics include descriptive, diagnostics, predictive, and prescriptive.
-Further, each of these types of analytics focus on answering a specific question as listed below.
+Below, I’ll share with you the different types of business analytics and how these analytics types work together to support superior business decision-making.

+a.
 Primary Types of Business Analytics and The Question They Answer

 • Descriptive Analytics: What Happened?